Group 3

 Integrative Biology of Neuroregeneration

-We are studying the molecular mechanisms underlying neurodegeneration and neuroregeneration in spinal cord disorders, particularly spinal cord injuries (SCIs).
-Currently, there are no therapies available for SCIs that can induce even partial recovery.
-The lack of functional recovery results from the absence of axonal regeneration and is attributed, among other factors, to the formation of a glial scar, composed mainly of astrocytes and microglia, which forms a physicochemical barrier.
-However, glial cells simultaneously play beneficial roles in axonal regrowth.
+We are studying the molecular mechanisms underlying neurodegeneration and neuroregeneration in spinal cord disorders, particularly spinal cord injuries (SCI).
+There are currently no therapies available for SCI that induce even partial recovery.
+The lack of functional recovery results from the absence of axonal regeneration and is attributed, among other factors, to the formation of a glial scar—composed mainly of astrocytes and microglia—which forms a physicochemical barrier.
+However, glial cells also play beneficial roles in axonal regrowth.

 We are developing a multimodal approach with the goal of improving axonal regeneration following an LME.